Week 2

 • Reading eye movement measures

-• Eye movements and language processing: Word recognition
+• Eye movements and word recognition

-• Eye movements and language processing: Sentence processing
+• Eye movements and sentence processing

 Basic patterns